azproduction/relocating-to-berlin/README.md

    register.
 Once you are registered, you can exchange your temporary work permit to Blue Card.

+*Laws can be changed, please veryfy everything with your future employer.*

 ### How much do you usually spend on food, lunches, restaurants?